Home First Nations in the Lower Mainland City of Vancouver National Indigenous Peoples Day Events

 Carnegie Community Centre Block Party

-The party takes over the block in front of the community centre and includes singing, dancing, community organization displays and more.
-Performers in 2024 include J.B.
-The First Lady, Mannix, D.J.
-Angle, the Haida Dance Group, Ember Sparxx and other local artists.
+The party takes over the block in front of the community centre and includes singing, dancing, community organization tables and more.

-For more details on the event check out the Carnegie Community Centre Block Party Facebook page.
+Check out the Carnegie Community Centre Block Party Facebook page for full details on this event.

 Indigenous Culture Under the Stars

-A free movie night takes place at Stanley Park on Saturday, June 22nd.
-The event is at Ceperley Meadow at Second Beach which is the same location as Stanley Park Cinema movies on Tuesday evenings in July and August.
-At the event on June 22nd there are also Indigenous vendors, food for sale, and singing and dancing by the Coastal Wolf Pack (a.k.a.
+A free movie night took place at Stanley Park on Saturday, June 22nd, 2024.
+The event was at Ceperley Meadow at Second Beach which is the same location as Stanley Park Cinema movies on Tuesday evenings in July and August.
+At the event there were also Indigenous vendors, food for sale, and singing and dancing by the Coastal Wolf Pack (a.k.a.
 Tsatsu Stalqayu).

-The movie is Slash/Back by Nyla Innuksuk.
+The movie was Slash/Back by Nyla Innuksuk.
 The 2022 science fiction film is about a group of teenaged Inuit girls and an alien invasion.
 It’s sort of a horror flick, but not so scary.
-It’s fairly family friendly and lasts for about an hour and a half.
+It’s fairly family friendly and lasts for about 90 minutes.

-The event begins in the afternoon, at 2:00 pm.
-Admission is free and the schedule of events for the day is the following:
+The event began in the afternoon, at 2:00 pm.
+Admission was free and the schedule of events for the day was the following:

 • 2:00 pm – Indigenous market opens